ranges-network/ranges-network.github.io/pages/awards.md

 Ranges is pleased to announce the first call for the **Ranges Imaging Mini-Awards**.

 **DEADLINE**: Applications must be submitted by January 10, 2024, 11:59pm Pacific Time.
-[SUBMIT YOUR APPLICATION](https://forms.gle/tYjPMtaiKXpqpPKH8).

 ## Submission Requirements